judithguther/hello-world/README.md

 # hello-world
-This is my first GitHub Repository.
+## This is my first GitHub Repository.
+**I'm studying Software Development on my own!**

+I also like:
+- Japan and Japanese
+- History
+- Human and programming languages
+- Traveling
+- Etcetera